Faculty

 Dylan holds a Professional Diploma in Applied Breathing Science from the Professional School of Behavioural Health Sciences and is currently pursuing an MSc in Human Performance Optimisation at Buckinghamshire New University, London.
 His combined academic and operational experience has shaped a deep understanding of respiratory interventions in extreme environments, leading to the development of the Performance Breathing System® — a groundbreaking approach designed to fill a critical gap in human performance programs.

-Laurie McLaughlin, D.Sc., Physiotherapist
+Laurie McLaughlin, D.Sc., physiotherapist

 Dr. McLaughlin earned her D.Sc. degree in physiotherapy from Andrews University in 2007 and her B.S. degree in physiotherapy from McMaster University in 1983.
 She earned a Diploma in Physiotherapy from Mohawk College of McMaster University in 1982, an Advanced Diploma of Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association in 1988, a Certification in Contemporary Medical Acupuncture from McMaster University in 2000, and Certification in Capnometry from Behavioral Physiology Institute in 2005.
 Her areas of specialty expertise include orthopedics, capnography, spinal manipulation, fascial systems, advanced practice physiotherapy, and dysfunctional breathing.
 She is currently the founder and Director of the M+D ProHealth physiotherapy clinic in Oakville and Hamilton (Ontario) where she works as an Advanced Practice Physiotherapist doing surgical screening and treating patients with orthopedic complaints.